zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Wire-Protocol.rst

 **BlockBodies** [``+0x06``, [``transactions_0``, ``uncles_0``] ,
 ``...``] Reply to ``GetBlockBodies``.
-The items in the list (following the message ID) are some of the blocks, minus the header, in the format described in the main Ethereum specification, previously asked for in a ``GetBlockBodies`` message.
+The items in the list (following the message ID) are some of the blocks, minus the header, in the format described in the main Expanse specification, previously asked for in a ``GetBlockBodies`` message.
 This may validly contain no items if no blocks were able to be returned for the ``GetBlockBodies`` query.